MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 # Execution aliases do not work in WSL distributions.
 If you want to use wt.exe from a WSL command line, you can spawn it from CMD directly by running `cmd.exe`.
 The `/c` option tells CMD to terminate after running.
 ```

  The `-p` flag is used to specify the Windows Terminal profile that should be opened.
 Substitute "Ubuntu-18.04" with the name of any Terminal profile that you have installed.
 This will always open a new window.
-Windows Terminal is not yet capable of opening new tabs or panes to an existing instance.
+Windows Terminal is not yet capable of opening new tabs or panes in an existing instance.

 ### Target a directory